plebemineira/notemine_hw/README.md

 PoW sellers modulate their PoW Price factor $p$ in order to charge more or less sats according to PoW difficulty.

 The `notemine_hw sell` subcommand is used to sell PoW.

+xxx todo more LN info on CLI args xxx

 ```shell
 $ notemine_hw sell -h